Wordseer/wordseer/CONTRIBUTING.md

 # How to contribute to Wordseer

 If you'd like to contribute, we'll be happy to have your help.

+First and foremost, feel free to get in touch!
+The WordSeer project is directed by [Prof. Marti Hearst](http://people.ischool.berkeley.edu/~hearst/) at the University of California, Berkeley, School of Information; you may contact her via email at hearst@berkeley.edu.

+We welcome both technical and non-technical contributions to the WordSeer project.
+Sure, there are software bugs to be fixed (and [plenty of them](https://github.com/Wordseer/wordseer/issues)), but there are also features to be designed and user studies to be done.

+WordSeer began with Aditi Muralidharan's PhD research and engineering at UC Berkeley with Prof. Hearst; there is a wealth of information on that research available on [the WordSeer website](http://wordseer.berkeley.edu/publications-2/) that can provide useful background for both technical and non-technical contributors.

-Here's an overview of our development process.
+If you're looking to dive in and start coding, here's an overview of our development process.

 ## Branching